Chiko1337/SinusBot-Installer-Linux-Fixed/README.md

 - Install the SinusBot to a selected folder
   - Automatic = /opt/sinusbot
   - or own dir
-- Update the SinusBot and youtube-dl
+- Update the SinusBot and youtube-dlp
 - Reset the password
 - Uninstall the bot